goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 The goal is to create a map configuration for the AutonomouStuff parking lot.
 If that map is already available on the first launch of the simulation, nothings needs to be done.

-Else follow the [LGSVL instructions](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps), click the `Add new` button and enter a name (e.g. `AutonomouStuff parking lot`) and the link to the asset bundle from [this site](https://content.lgsvlsimulator.com/maps/autonomoustuff/) containing the map data:
+Else follow the [LGSVL instructions](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps), click the `Add new` button and enter **AutonomouStuffParkingLot** as name and the link to the asset bundle from [this site](https://content.lgsvlsimulator.com/maps/autonomoustuff/) containing the map data:

 `https://assets.lgsvlsimulator.com/ec057870762b5a967a451c93444b67d0b64e9656/environment_AutonomouStuff`